 Understanding Your Various Legal Options

 On your death, your designated successor Trustee steps in your shoes and manages and distributes the assets owned by your Trust to the Beneficiaries which you have designated in the Trust to inherit from you.
-As such, your Trust — and not your will — determines who gets what after you are gone.
+As such, your Trust — and not your Will — determines who gets what after you are gone.

-Common Types of Family Trusts
+What Are the Most Common Types of Family Trusts?

 Some of the more popular family Trusts are: